How to Help Your Child Understand Bar Models for Word Problems

 Start freeKeep reading

-How to Help Your Child Understand Fact Families
+How to Help Your Child Understand Place Value (Why the Position of a Digit Matters)

-Math TipsHow to Help Your Child Understand Place Value with Decimals
+Math TipsHow to Help Your Child Understand Adding and Subtracting Fractions with Unlike Denominators

-Math TipsHow to Help Your Child Understand Multiplication as Repeated Addition
+Math TipsHow to Help Your Child Understand Rounding Money to the Nearest Dollar